-Select and expand the device you want to install the driver.
-If the device doesn’t currently have any driver installed, it’ll be highlighter as an unknown device.
+Double-click the category with the device you want to install the driver.
+(If the device doesn’t currently have any driver installed, it’ll be highlighted as an unknown device.)

-Right-click the device and select Update Driver Software.
+Right-click the device and select the Update Driver Software option.

-Click on Browse my computer for driver software.
+Click the Browse my computer for driver software option.

 Click the Browse button, locate, and open the folder with backup of all your drivers.

 Make sure to check the Include subfolders option.

 You can repeat the same steps to install any remaining device without a driver.

 While the operating system can detect a number of device drivers, you’ll find this guide particularly useful when Windows 10 can’t detect your network adapter or older devices are no longer supported, but previous drivers still work.